corespring/question-component-editor-example/README.md

 ## Configuration

+The app has a few dependencies that you'll need to set up:

+* A mongo db (with a user you can use to log in)
+* An S3 bucket

-The app is configured with defaults to allow a developer to run it straight away against the corespring test application (aka no auth required).
+For ease of development the app is configured with defaults so that it will run straight away against the corespring test application (aka no auth required).

-For deployment you must configure the following:
+To configure for any other environment you'll need to set up the db and bucket and then set the following env vars:

 * LAUNCH_EXAMPLE_BUCKET - the name of an existing s3 bucket on which to store the assets (default: component-editor-launch-examples)